 Portugal is a great destination for families who are seeking a child-friendly country.
+It was considered 3rd best destination in the world for Condé Nast Traveler readers.
 Here you’ll find good weather, great food, nice people and a quality life with affordable prices, all in one of the safest places.
 But you probably know that already!

 From Oporto to Algarve and through Lisbon, there are many things you can do with your children in Portugal.
 In fact, if you take a bucket and a small shovel to the beach, you’ll make them very happy!
 Today we’ll share some fun things you can do your kids in Portugal and that will make memorable moments.

 10 fun things to do with kids in Portugal